larham/searchpass/README.md

 # searchpass
-Determine if a password is among haveibeenpwned database, safely
+## Determine if a password is found within the "haveibeenpwned" database, safely.

-Changing your password is a hassle.
-Do you really need to?
-One motivation is whether the bad guys definitely, already, have it among the lists of passwords they use to "brute force" a login.
-They keep records of all the passwords ever recovered from captured servers.
+Do you need to change your password?
+One motivation is whether the bad guys already have your password among the lists of passwords they use to "brute force" a login.
+All the passwords ever recovered from captured servers are available to try first.

 How can you check whether a password is among these known passwords without compromising the password?